B2B Social Media Strategies for Marketers

 Social Media and AI Search Optimisation

 AI search traffic surged 527% from 2024 to 2025.
 Gartner predicts a 25% drop in traditional search volume by 2026 due to AI chatbots.
 Zero-click searches rose from 56% in 2024 to 69% in 2025.
-Your social media content must now be optimised for both platform-native discovery and citation by AI answer engines.
+Your social media content must now be optimised for both platform-native discovery and citation by AI answer engines—a dual optimisation challenge that didn't exist two years ago.

 Theory matters less than execution.
-Here's what to implement this quarter.
+Here's what to implement this quarter to begin shifting your strategy toward what actually works in 2026.

 This Week: Quick Wins

-- Remove external links from your next three LinkedIn posts; deliver value in-feed instead
+- Remove external links from next 3 LinkedIn posts

 Frequently Asked Questions